CSP-Master-2019-2020/Unit-1/Chapter-2/study-guide.md

 * Explain why protocols are necessary to overcome the underlying unreliability of the Internet.
 (M, E)
 * Justify the need for acknowledgements and packet numbering in TCP.
 (M)
 * Develop a protocol for reliable communication on the Internet.
 (N)
-* Give a high level description of DNS as a name-to-IP-address mapping system used on the Internet.
+* Give a high level description of DNS as the name-to-IP-address mapping system used on the Internet.
 (M)
 * Give a few reasons why DNS is useful and necessary.
 (M)
 * Describe at least one vulnerability of DNS and how an attack on it works (M)
 * Explain how layers of protocols allow the Internet to function.
 (M, E)